 When we talk about the performance aspect of the hybrid app, react native is on the negative side.
 Many of the developers who have used React Native to build apps are complaining about the performance and it is the major bottleneck for the success of it.
 Due to its architecture, native components and libraries, the performance of the apps are heavily impacted.

 On the other hand, the flutter is on winning side when it comes to the performance.
-Instead of reinventing the wheel and do something extraordinary, the flutter team decided to reuse the existing code and build slim but powerful C++ engine.
+Instead of reinventing the wheel and do something extraordinary, the flutter developer team decided to reuse the existing code and build a slim but powerful C++ engine.
 This has boosted up the performance of the apps like anything!

 What about Tooling and Documentation??

 When it comes to the documentation, the war of flutter vs react native Reddit, the Flutter is a clear winner.
 And the reason behind this is that it has fantastic, well-organized and streamlined documentation available for the developers.
 You can check-out on the official site to see how all the things are well-defined and easy to go through.